 There are different forms of communication in the United Kingdom that require licensing before application and use.
 These include all forms of radio communications such as the amature radios, ship radios, and business radios; under which the category of walkie talkies falls.
 The Office of Communications (OFCOM) is the national regulatory body charged with the role of licensing the different radio transmissions.
 There does, however, remain various questions about these licences, emanating from short range frequency transmission devices such as the walkie-talkies.

 Why are they licensed?

 The primary reason behind walkie talkie licensing is to enable OFCOM to adequately regulate radio signals transmitted in the same region.
-Licensing allows OFCOM chance to familiarize itself with the different frequency transmitters from a particular area and assign them frequency lines accordingly.
+Licensing allows OFCOM chance to familiarise itself with the different frequency transmitters from a particular area and assign them frequency lines accordingly.
 With licensed walkie talkies, it becomes easier to control different transmissions falling on the same lines especially in times of disaster or other emergencies.

 Can one operate an unlicensed walkie talkie?

 Yes.
-The regulations governing the formation and operations of OFCOM clearly state the different types of radio transmitters that require a walkie talkie license.
+The regulations governing the formation and operations of OFCOM clearly state the different types of radio transmitters that require a walkie talkie licence.
 OFCOM classifies walkie talkies into two distinct sets in which one requires licensing while the other doesn't.
 Unlicensed walkie talkies are mainly the low powered radios with limited transmission capabilities.
 OFCOM defines these as handheld radio devices with a set of eight frequencies operating on the UHF band.
 The unlicensed devices must also have a power output of fewer than 0.5 watts.
-Any other device not falling within this device classification must have a walkie talkie license issued by OFCOM.
+Any other device not falling within this device classification must have a walkie talkie licence issued by OFCOM.
 In the United Kingdom, most walkie talkie devices have a power output of between four and five watts.